+6281329090700 [email protected]

 DAY 2:MONI - KELIMUTU VOLCANO - BAJAWA ▼

-Today we will get up early to see the sunrise at the top of the Kelimutu.
-It is a large volcano, which we access practically by car only until the last 20 minutes, which will have to walk in the fields to reach the volcano.
-Upon reaching the top, we can see 3 craters, which have become three lakes, of different colors.
-One black, one yellow and one a little purple, but the magnificent thing is that they change color, especially at dawn!
-Take a coat, because sometimes it is a bit cold while we wait for the sunrise.
+Today we will get up early to be able to see sunrise on top of the Kelimutu.
+Kelimutu is a large volcano, which we access practically by car, until the last 20 minutes, which will be a walk in the field.
+When reaching the top, you can see 3 craters, which have become three lakes, of different colors.
+One black, one yellow and one a little purple, but the great thing is that they change color, especially in the moments of dawn!
+Take a coat, because sometimes it can be very cold.
+After admiring this natural wonder, you will head to Bajawa.
+In the vicinity of your hotel in Moni, we can do some kicks among the villages, where you can see how most women manufacture Sarongs with the looms, in a totally traditional way.
+In addition, you will be able to see the happenings in the surroundings of the town.

 Meals: Breakfast – Lunch – Dinner